Palingenae/OC-P7-BileMo/doc/diagrams/sequence_post-operations .md

     participant S as <<Interface>><br/>Symfony
     participant D as <<Interface>><br/>Database / Doctrine

-    note left of U: This sequence is used <br/>for all GET API operations<br/>which display all requested data <br/>as list or detail activate U
+    note left of U: POST OPERATION<br/>This sequence is used <br/>for all POST API operations<br/>which create new resource activate U
     U -->> U: Input new resource into client in JSON format note right of U: Can be new Partner, Customer, or Product